ColinMaudry/beheader/README.md

-# beheader 0.10
+# beheader 0.10.1

-Scripts to analyze data files and get information about them:
+Script that retrieves a list of [dcat:Distribution](http://www.w3.org/TR/vocab-dcat/#Class:_Distribution) (file metadata) from a SPARQL endpoint and uses their URL to retrieve some information:

 * size
 * media type
 * availability

+The information is stored as RDF and uploaded to the same triple store as for the DCAT metadata, but in a different graph.

 It's called the beheader because the data admins get beheaded when the script reports the number of unavailable files (errors 404, 500)

-Sample Turtle:
+Sample Turtle RDF output:

 ```turtle
 @prefix : <http://colin.maudry.com/ontologies/dgfr#>.